School of Rock (company): AllStars

-The School of Rock AllStars is a select group of students comprising the top .1 percent of the students in the program, selected via an audition process where the student submits a five-minute video clip.
-The student answers four questions: "What is your favorite thing about School of Rock?", "What is your best School of Rock moment?", "How has music changed your life", and "Why do you want to be an AllStar".
+The School of Rock AllStars is a select group of students comprising less than 1 percent of the students in the program, selected via an audition process where the student submits a five-minute video clip.
+The student answers four questions: "What is your favorite thing about School of Rock?", "What is your best School of Rock moment?", "How has music changed your life?", and "Why do you want to be an AllStar?".
 They must also include a performance of one Led Zeppelin, Beatles, or Rolling Stones song, and one solo song of their own choice.
-Originally, there was a single national AllStars team, but since expanding the number of schools, there are AllStar teams for seven different regions to keep tour length manageable.
-Applicants to represent a particular region are selected by the music directors of School location from a different region.
+Originally, there was a single national AllStars team, but since expanding the number of schools, there are AllStar teams for six different regions.

 Once chosen, the students practice together during the school holiday period.
-They tour such venues as B.B.
-King's in Times Square, The Knitting Factory and Whisky a Go Go in Los Angeles and New York City, The Roxy and Crash Mansion in Los Angeles, Stubbs in Austin, various Hard Rock Cafes and House of Blues, the Rock and Roll Hall of Fame and many of the biggest festivals in the country such as Lollapalooza, Summerfest and Austin City Limits.
+They tour such venues as the Whisky a Go Go and The Roxy in Los Angeles, The Cutting Room in New York, Stubbs in Austin, various Hard Rock Cafes and House of Blues, the Rock and Roll Hall of Fame and many of the biggest festivals in the country such as Lollapalooza, Summerfest, and Austin City Limits.

 The 2010 AllStars tour was billed as "Live-Aid Remade" with a set list drawn from the original Live Aid concert 25 years previously.
-The 2011 AllStars "Rock The House" tour was a benefit for Ronald McDonald House Charities.
-The 21 city 2012 AllStars tour was a benefit for the Love Hope Strength Foundation and included multiple dates at Milwaukee's Summerfest, Connecticut's Gathering of the Vibes and the Van's Warped Tour.

 They often tour and play with successful rock musicians, such as the Butthole Surfers, Slash, Les Paul, Brendon Small, LeAnn Rimes, Perry Farrell, Jon Anderson, Peter Frampton, Eddie Vedder, Alice Cooper, Adrian Belew, Napoleon Murphy Brock, Stewart Copeland, John Wetton, Jeff "Skunk" Baxter, Ike Willis and Ann Wilson.
-Students have performed with Roger Waters' on his 2010 tour of The Wall.

-The 2013 AllStars list was announced 1 April 2013 and included 153 performers from across the United States and Mexico.
-The performers were assembled into six bands, and played multiple dates including all the days of both Gathering of the Vibes and Lollapalooza festivals.
-The tour was once again a benefit for the Love Hope Strength Foundation.

-Eric Svalgard, a teacher at Green's original School of Rock location and owner of the Wilmington, Delaware location, assembled a special "Z Team" from nine School of Rock locations to travel to Bad Doberon, Germany to play the 25th Zappanale, a festival of music by and associated with Frank Zappa.
-The Z Team both opened and closed the show.